 Of course, I may miss it.
 I know I’ll miss some aspects and I’m leaving the door open just a crack by keeping my licensure and certifications for a year or two after I’m done.

 I’m also not walking away from earning money entirely.
-While I am donating half my profits from my online income, I do keep the other half, and that’s getting to be a decent sum.
+While I have donated half of my profits from my online income, I have kept the other half, and that’s getting to be a decent sum.
 Eventually, I’ll retire from this, too, though.
 Probably plenty early.

 Tell me about your money mistakes.
 Do you intentionally do the wrong thing (or suboptimal thing) with your money?
 I’ll see you in the comments.